DETAILED MENU

 qualities of our defects

-our humanity.
-Because they can be at the source of our finest qualities.
+lies.
+For, they can be at the source of our finest qualities.

 The benefit is not so much the discovery of quality as the look on oneself